 When you have a tattoo that you regret, it’s natural that you want it removed quickly and effectively.
 But sometimes the results aren’t as impressive as you were hoping for.
 Here are the top ten reasons why your laser tattoo removal might not be working as well as you expected.

 1. Type of laser used

-For safe and effective tattoo removal, the laser used has to be powerful enough to break down ink pigments in the quickest amount of time possible.
+For safe and effective laser tattoo removal, the laser used has to be powerful enough to break down ink pigments in the quickest amount of time possible.
 Many of the standard lasers used are just not powerful enough and don’t break up the ink enough to achieve the desired results.

 More modern lasers such as the QX-MAX laser, are far more likely to remove your unwanted tattoo completely and quickly without causing any unwanted side effects such as burning or scarring.

 Medical opinion based on extended clinical research says that tattoo removal of pigments are ideally removed by using a Q-switched laser such as the QX-MAX from Fotona.
 The ultra short nanosecond pulses generate powers in the Megawatt range producing a powerful yet contained photo-mechanical effect in which pigment particles shatter and destroy the cells they are contained in; effectively removing the pigment.

 2. Laser wavelength and ink colors

 Different laser wavelengths are needed to remove different colors of ink.
 Dark colors are easier to remove than lighter ones, with black being the easiest of all – a 1064nm laser is the right choice for removing an all-black tattoo.
-However, this is the only laser on offer at many tattoo removal clinics, and it isn’t effective for removing colored tattoos.
+However, this is the only laser offer at many tattoo removal clinics, and it isn’t effective for removing colored tattoos.

 Blue and green inks tend to be particularly more difficult to break down – a 585nm laser for blue and a 650nm for green is the most effective for removing these colors, while red and orange inks require a 532nm laser.
 So if you have multicolored tattoos your best option would be to choose a laser clinic like Premium Tattoo Removal which can treat all colors.